gogo2464/gogo-s-blog-cpe/content/from-0-to-buffer-overflow-by-projects/episode-2-guessing-source-code-(reverse-engineering)-program.md

 In this tutorial, we will see how to decompile Packet Tracer to read the source code of a vulnerable hash algorithm to then break it.

-## I - Decompiling vigenere cisco hashing algorithm
+## I - Guessing vigenere cisco hashing algorithm (decompilation)

-## 1: Introduction:
+## 1: Downloading the audited program:

-It is the same output as we could see in `packet tracer`.
+As the same output in the real life cisco routers as what we could see in `packet tracer`.
 Then I suggest to decompile Packet Tracer from internet instead of openning router hardware.

 Let's read the Packet Tracer source code!